On the Administration Tool, edit the JDBC data source and click the tab Read & Write and select Use bulk data load APIs.

 In Private key, select the JSON file that contains your service account key.

 In the File System drop-down, select the file system that will be used to upload the data files.
 In this case, the only option available is HDFS.

-In HDFS URI text field, enter the URI to which Virtual DataPort will upload the data file.
+In HDFS URI, enter the URI to which the data source will upload the data file.
 For example:

-In the Hadoop properties section you can set the Hadoop properties used in Hadoop configuration files like
+In the Hadoop properties section, set the Hadoop properties used in Hadoop configuration files like

-For the BigQuery data source it is necessary to establish the following Hadoop properties (on the Read & Write tab):
+core-site.xml.
+For the BigQuery data sources, establish the following Hadoop properties (on the Read & Write tab):

 google.cloud.auth.service.account.enable = true